Evaporative Dry Eye Disease. Diagnosis and Solution

 Definition of evaporative dry eye

-An individual suffering from an evaporative dry eye condition has deficiency of tear oil layer which is essential in preventing the tear film from quickly evaporating in the eyes.
+An individual suffering from an evaporative dry eye disease has deficiency of tear oil layer which is essential in preventing the tear film from quickly evaporating in the eyes.
 Keep in mind that a person’s tear film is made up of mucus layer that is believed to coat the surface of the cornea and make tears stick to the eye.
 The next part of the layer is the hybrid layer which is made of water and oil.
 So, as you discover that the whole composition of our tear film has oil part in it, the tear oil layer plays a vital role.

 2 major causes of lack of tear oil deficiency